Magnetic Island Nature Care Association

 Weed & Wine

-We meet on the West Point road about 130 meters beyond the Sunglow Avenue turn off.
+We meet on the West Point Road about 130 meters beyond the Sunglow Avenue turn off.
 It's always a good idea to wear sun and bring insect protection, gloves, and long sleeves plus and something to drink and nibble.
-Members are alerted to upcoming Weed & Wine afternoons by email or from our facebook page.
+Members are alerted to upcoming Weed & Wine afternoons by email or on our Facebook page.

 Weeding takes many forms and can suit most ages and levels of flexibility.
 Kids like to get involved with dramatic jobs like dragging off the lantana to stack with roots upright to dry and die while other species like white-eye or snake weed can be easily worked over by groups who enjoy the activity and a good chat at the same time.